derfR/SeqQual/Results-examples/readme.txt

-See the Data-examples folder for corresponding data used in these examples.
+See the Data-examples folder for data used in these examples.